 ABOUT THE AUTHOR

-Ben has presented at OzComic Con, the Hero Round Table and the Kang O Meerteek Writers Panel on issues such as reflecting diversity in superhero fiction, representing the local and universal in writing about place, the importance of identifying self in characters and the positive effects of reading for young readers and adults.
+He teaches at a local high school and has presented at conferences such as OzComic Con, the Hero Round Table, Hero Town and the Kang O Meerteek Writers Panel.
+When he’s speaking, he usually tackles issues such as reflecting diversity in superhero fiction, the power of empathy, representing the local and universal in writing about place, the importance of identifying self in characters and the positive effects of reading for young readers and adults.